11.14 - Email Security

 Policy Statement

-All members of Weill Cornell Medicine (WCM) are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by WCM.
+All members of the Weill Cornell Medicine community are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by Weill Cornell Medicine.

-In order to further secure WCM data and members of WCM, WCM has implemented an institution-wide email security system that incorporates spam filtering, advanced threat protection, and threat classification.
+In order to further secure Weill Cornell Medicine data and members of Weill Cornell Medicine, an institution-wide email security system has been implemented that incorporates spam filtering, advanced threat protection, and threat classification.

 Reason for Policy

-Email is a common method of data exfiltration, namely by the use of spam messaging and phishing campaigns in order to trick users into providing sensitive information on a fake website.
-In order to protect against these advanced persistent threats, WCM has implemented an email security solution that is modular in nature and robust in terms of its capabilities.
+Email is a common method of both annoyance as well as data exfiltration, namely by the use of spam or phishing campaigns that may trick individuals into providing sensitive information to unauthorized parties.
+In order to protect against these threats, Weill Cornell Medicine has implemented an email security solution that is modular in nature and robust in terms of its capabilities.

 Entities Affected by this Policy